 The Bad News

 - One of the biggest complaints about the Berkey system is the slow-running filter.
 There are tutorials online showing how to “prime” the Berkey filters before use, but people continue to run into slow filter problems.
 This is where the “potato peeler method” comes into play.
 Berkey owners actually use a vegetable peeler to skin back the Berkey purification elements.
-This method often takes care of the clogging issue, but it’s obviously not fun to do.
+This method often takes care of the clogging issue, but it’s not fun to do.

 - The AquaTru system is essentially an overpriced 3-stage countertop reverse osmosis system.
 People who don’t understand how RO works or who prefer the convenience of a countertop system are the people who often purchase the AquaTru system.
 Comparatively, there are premium RO systems sold by well-known water filtration brands that cost less.